Python SDK

 # Research agent gathers information

-content="Research finding: 73% of users prefer AI recommendations",
+"Research finding: 73% of users prefer AI recommendations",

-scope="team" # Share with editorial team
+"scope": "team" # Share with editorial team

 )